josefernandes-dvl/josefernandes-dvl/README.md

 ###

 <p align="left">🖖🏻Hi, there!
-I am José Fernandes, Information Systems student at UFG and C# apprentice.
+I'm José Fernandes, Information Systems student at UFG and C# apprentice.
 I am looking for opportunities in this area and always open to new experiences.
 Let's connect?</p>

 ###